Train a Stillinger-Weber potential

 from kliff.utils import download_dataset

-We first create a KIM model for the SW potential, and print out all the available parameters that can be optimized (we call this model parameters).
+We first create a KIM model for the SW potential, and print out all the available parameters that can be optimized (we call these the model parameters).
+Continuing in our python script we write

 model = KIMModel(model_name="SW_StillingerWeber_1985_Si__MO_405512056662_006")